 End of Life

-• Visitors must remain in the patient room at all times unless directed otherwise by a member of the care team.
-No walking in the hall or congregating outside patient room.
+- Visitors must remain in the patient room at all times unless directed otherwise by a member of the care team.